Salesforce Interview Questions and Answers

 Ans: Salesforce basically provides CRM software and solutions that are cloud-based which help companies in connecting with one another and their customers.
-Salesforce supports enterprises for managing their huge customer data and ineffective tracking activities.
+Salesforce supports enterprises in managing their huge customer data and ineffective tracking activities.

 Q2) Mention some of the major subsidiaries of Salesforce?

 Ans: Here are some of the most significant subsidiaries of Salesforce:

 Q3) What is the process for creating an app in terms of salesforce?